BodybyEr

 High Fidelity Wireframes

+The new site layout reduces overwhelm through better scannability and legibility which is critical for prospective clients—especially older users.
 Two essential features were added to Erin's website: a dedicated Pricing page and an integrated Booking form.
 These were designed to make Erin’s services feel more accessible, trustworthy, and easier to engage with.
 Information is now easier to find, and supports users throughout their decision-making journey.

 Final Thoughts

 This project helped me to quickly evaluate an existing site and recommend clear, accessible improvements.
 The biggest design challenge was mapping user flows and finalizing typographic decisions, but I enjoyed exploring visual elements that contributed to the brand’s identity.
-Time constraints meant leaving out features like a return user login, but this helped me learn to prioritize for MVP.